bihor/fp_masterquiz/README.md

 - Bugfix for breaking change in TYPO3 11.5.0.

 Changes in version 3.2:
 - Every question can now be set to be optional.
+Setting template.mandatoryMark added.
 - The answer of text-fields is now checked too (it is no longer optional, but can be set to optional).
 - The RatingStar.css will now be included by the viewhelper f:asset in the template itself.